 A User’s Guide to Structural Integration

 Dr Ida Rolf originally called her unique form of bodywork therapy “Structural Integration” when she developed it over 60 years ago.
-For several decades it was known by the nickname “Rolfing”, a term that arose during Dr Rolf’s development of the method at Esalen Institute in California.
-When the residents and visitors there received her treatments they described it as being “Rolfed” rather than Structurally Integrated.
-Then a whole generation of people trained by her became known as “Rolfers” and the names – verb, noun and adjective – stuck.
-However, these days the term Structural Integration, practiced by Structural Integrators, is becoming more widespread.
-There are many graduates of schools certified by the International Association of Structural Integrators (IASI) including SI Australia, my Melbourne based training.
-It appears that 100 years after Dr Rolf received her PhD in bio-chemistry from Columbia University and used it as a springboard into a lifetime's exploration of working with fascia and human movement, the work she developed is here to stay.
+In addition to my Melbourne based training, SI Australia, there are now many graduates of schools certified by the International Association of Structural Integrators (IASI).
+100 years after Dr Rolf received her PhD in bio-chemistry from Columbia University and used it as a springboard into a lifetime's exploration of working with fascia and human movement, the work she developed is here to stay.